Mengyu-TU/mengyu_tu.github.io/index.md

 ## Background

-I am a PhD student in Computational/Systems Neuroscience at Johns Hopkins University.
+I am a PhD student in Systems/Computational Neuroscience and an MSc student in Artificial Intelligence at Johns Hopkins University.
+I graduated with BSc Honors in Physics (Highest Distinction) from Nanyang Technological University, Singapore.

 ---